ylelkes/R_wav/Week2-b/Untitled.md

 ## 202   2 Female       T3  1.9697835
 ```

+---

 * Melt the asylum data into long form.
 Create a time series plot where you choose a subset of refugees from 4-5 countries and track their flows over the 4 quarters.
 Use scales to set the linetypes and colors.
 * Try the directlabels package (geom_dl) and label the endpoints with the country of origin of each country.
+Might need to use the expand_limits() function.